Micah Johnson (gridiron football)

-Micah Johnson (born June 22, 1988) is an American professional football defensive tackle for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Micah Johnson (born June 22, 1988) is an American former professional football player who was a defensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
+He is currently the defensive line coach for the Saskatchewan Roughriders of the CFL.
 He was originally signed by the New York Giants as an undrafted free agent in 2010.
 He played college football for the Kentucky Wildcats.
-He has also spent time with the Miami Dolphins, Kansas City Chiefs, Cincinnati Bengals, Green Bay Packers, Calgary Stampeders, BC Lions, and Hamilton Tiger-Cats.
+Johnson also spent time with the Miami Dolphins, Kansas City Chiefs, Cincinnati Bengals, Green Bay Packers, Calgary Stampeders, Saskatchewan Roughriders, BC Lions, and Hamilton Tiger-Cats.

 Early life

 While playing linebacker and running back for Fort Campbell High School, Johnson was selected as the 2005 Kentucky Mr. Football.
 Having played only two years at Ft.
 Campbell, his career totals there included 2,543 rushing yards, 46 touchdowns, and 293 tackles.
 Johnson played his freshman and sophomore years at West Potomac High School in Alexandria, Virginia, where he also starred in basketball.
 A highly regarded recruit, Johnson chose the University of Kentucky over Georgia and Notre Dame.
 Following his high school career, Johnson was invited to play in the 2006 U.S. Army All-American Bowl.

 Rated the nation's top inside linebacker by ESPN, he was also selected as a high school All-American by Parade, EA Sports, PrepStar and SuperPrep.
 Considered a four-star recruit by Rivals.com, Johnson was listed as the No. 2 strongside defensive end prospect in the nation in 2006.